Marty Tipton and the Cowboy Way

 Show, 101 Ranch Wild West Show, Buffalo Bill Wild

-roping.
-Performance genes have trickled down through
+art of trick roping.
+Performance genes have trickled

-him speak and perform.
-Tipton travels worldwide
+when you see him speak and perform.
+Tipton travels

 and performing in venues that were televised

-nationally even appearing on ABC Good
+nationally even appearing on ABC Good Morning

-the Oklahoma State Capital supporting David and wife
+Oklahoma State Capital supporting David and wife

 Molly Boren Mentoring Initiative for the Foundation of